jamescrosswell/net8-mock-internal/README.md

   This is a .NET MAUI class library that contains an internal interface and class that we want to use in an NSubstitute test.

-### The `test` Folder

-This folder contains a `DeviceTestingKitApp.DeviceTests` project containing two trivial tests:
+The `test` folder contains a `DeviceTestingKitApp.DeviceTests` project containing two trivial tests:
-- One that always passes
+- `SuccessfulTest` that always passes
-- One that uses NSubstitute to mock an internal class in the `DeviceTestingKitApp.MauiLibrary` project.
+- `InternalInterfaces_ShouldBeAccessible` that uses NSubstitute to mock an internal class in the `DeviceTestingKitApp.MauiLibrary` project.
+This test always fails.

 To run these tests with XHarness: